foundriesio/docs/source/reference/linux-layers.rst

                                       based devices.
 `Meta-Yocto`_ (BSP)                   This is the board support layer for the Yocto Project hardware
                                       references, such as BeagleBone Black.
-`Meta-96boards`_ (BSP)                This layer is managed by Linaro and intended for boards that do
-                                      not have their own board support layer repository.
 `Meta-Freescale`_ (BSP)               This is the board support layer for the Freescale platforms.
 `Meta-Freescale-3rdparty`_ (BSP)      This is an additional board support layer for Freescale platforms
                                       (not officially supported by Meta-Freescale maintainers).